 The support of industry organisations and foundations will foster closer collaboration between professionals and students in the area of the built environment.
-MADE by the Opera is supported by
+MADE by the Opera House is supported by:

-The Bikuben Foundation in Denmark, which supports and develops high-quality social and cultural projects throughout Denmark and Greenland.
+The Bikuben Foundation, which supports and develops high-quality social and cultural projects throughout Denmark and Greenland

-The Dreyer Foundation in Denmark, which supports projects and initiatives to promote legal and architectural development and interaction within society.
+The Dreyer Foundation, which supports projects and initiatives to promote legal and architectural development and interaction within Danish society

 The Obel Family Foundation, which supports development-oriented,

 sustainable organisations and initiatives within research, education, arts

 The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation, which educates architects, designers and conservators

 Each year, ten students in the fields of architecture, engineering and design (in the built environment) will participate in the MADE by the Opera House program.
 Five students from an Australian university based in NSW and five students from a Danish university will be selected for a six-week exchange program to Denmark and Australia respectively.

 Australian students will travel to Denmark in January-February, and Danish students will travel to Australia in July-August.